 The Green Tree Public Library has an active and enthusiastic Library Board of Directors.
 The objective of the Board is to assure free access to unbiased information to the community of Green Tree, in addition to promoting library use and services in the community.
-Monthly library board meetings are open to the public and take place on the third Tuesday of every month at 7 p.m. in the Poplar Room.
+Monthly library board meetings are open to the public and take place on the third Tuesday of every month at 7 p.m. in the Sycamore/Hemlock Room and via Zoom.

-If you are a resident of Green Tree and are interested in joining the library board (or any other board, committee or commission), please download and fill out a application.
-You can either mail or drop off the application to the Municipal Center Administrative Office or email it to email@example.com.
+If you are a resident of Green Tree and are interested in joining the library board (or any other board, committee or commission), please download and fill out an application.

 Current Library Board